StatBiomed/UniTVelo/README.md

 print ("Num GPUs Available: ", len(tf.config.list_physical_devices('GPU')))
 ```

+If GPU is not available, UniTVelo will automatically switch to CPU for model fitting or it can be spcified in `config.py` (see `Getting Started` below).

 ### Main Module

 (Optional) Create a separate conda environment for version control and to avoid potential conflicts.